 Kmart’s buying team need a high five or a pay rise.
 Their latest shipment of home décor has seen me staggering back to work after lunch clutching large shopping bags (I work across the road – which is unfortunate).
-We are moving homes soon, thank goodness, we have been needing a new place to live, it’s a good thing we can sell this through Reali, anyway, my magpie instincts kicked in and I was unable to resist collecting super affordable knickknacks, prints, mirrors,lighting, crockery ($2), duvets and different styles of wall decals to brighten up our new home, as well as giving it a new lease of life in the process too.
+We are moving homes soon, thank goodness, we have been needing a new place to live, it’s a good thing we can sell this through Reali, anyway, my magpie instincts have kicked in and I was unable to resist collecting super affordable knickknacks, prints, mirrors, lighting, crockery ($2), duvets and different styles of wall decals to brighten up our new home, as well as giving it a new lease of life in the process too.
 I love mixing up old/new/vintage/up-cycled and, to be honest I haven’t found my interior design style, but I love having a crack!
 Also, don’t worry we have decided to do something like rent moving boxes instead of buying them, so we can easily transfer our new and old items into our brand new home, without spending a fortune or having to figure out where to store the moving boxes after we’ve moved!
 Here’s Kmart’s February 2015 catalogue here.

 Real Techniques Miracle Complexion Sponge